briwoto/aivenpy/README.md

    Also the `logger` library, which is used in all the programs to log info/warning to the console, is initiated
 2. Then, aiven calls the `monitor` module to get the stats of the target website.

-   The target website URL, as of now, is stored in the `AV_BASE_URL` env var
+    1. First, all the sites (whose stats we want) are fetched from the `sites` table
+    1. Then, stats are collected for each website
-3. Other than checking the stats, the code also checks for a regular expression to verify whether a particular item is present in the response.text
+    1. Other than checking the stats, the code also checks for a regular expression to verify whether a particular item is present in the response.text
-4. Upon receiving the stats and the `regexp` boolean value, aiven.py sends these stats to the producer
+    1. Upon receiving the stats and the `regexp` boolean value, aiven.py sends these stats to the producer

 ### Start kafka consumer
-When you want to start the consumer, the `start_consumer()` function in aiven.py needs to be run separately, This is taken care by the make command:
+When you want to start the consumer, the `consumer.py` needs to be run.
+You may simply run the *make* command to start the consumer:
 ```
-make start_consumer
+make consumer
 ```

-- Once kafka consumer is called, the messages are received by *aiven.py*
+- Once kafka consumer connection is set, the messages are received by *consumer.py*
 - Each message - when received - is then formatted via `consumer_queries` module
 - Once formatted, the data is then inserted in the database
 #### **The 'talker' module**